 Bruce began his career in the arts with Cumbernauld Theatre before moving on to the wider not-for-profit sector where he has worked for over 25 years and has recently been named as a Fellow of the Institute of Fundraising.
 Following roles as Director of Fundraising and Chief Executive at several national creative organisations, Bruce joined with Mary O’Kennedy to launch Creative Careers Ireland and help creative organisations throughout Ireland find and recruit great staff.
 The business is now expanding internationally.

 Bruce is a former Chair of the Institute of Fundraising Scotland and a Trustee of Scottish Outdoor Education Centres and Falkirk Football Community Foundation.

 After graduating from the MA in Arts Policy and Practice at NUIG, Brendan set up the website CreativeCareers.ie as a jobs and opportunities board for the creative sector.

-Over the past ten years he’s worked in editorial and management roles in publishing and literature organizations such as Publishing Ireland, the Stinging Fly, Oxford University Press and the Irish Writers Centre.
+Over the past ten years he’s worked in editorial and management roles in publishing and literature organizations such as the Irish Writers Centre Publishing Ireland, the Stinging Fly, and Oxford University Press.

 In 2015, he travelled around the coast of Ireland to write the book, At Swim (Collins Press).
 He has written features for The Irish Times, The Sunday Times, The Guardian among others; and his creative fiction and non-fiction has appeared in The Stinging Fly, The Honest Ulsterman, and We Are Dublin.

-Since early 2016, he’s been working with Words Ireland, a grouping of Ireland’s leading literature organizations, to provide coordinated professional development and resource services to the literature sector.
+Since early 2016, he’s been working with Words Ireland, a grouping of Ireland’s leading literature organizations, to provide coordinated services and advocacy to the literature sector.
 He continues to work with Creative Careers in developing their expanding business and services.